Appolo-11/Amyloid-structures-analysis/README.md

 ### Filter our data

 We remember, that we have the scores-analogues of β-arch existence probability.
 We would like to use that and take the only data with probability higher than som bound.
-We use `Score_total > 0.55` bound and also we consider the only human β-arches, who placed in the unstructured region (since that fact increase the real probability to constrain β-arches structure).
+We use `Score_total > 0.575` bound (that bound is recommended by the ArchCandy authors) and also we consider the only human β-arches, who placed in the unstructured region (since that fact increase the real probability to constrain β-arches structure).
 That is done by the next three command:
 ```
 iupred_df = human_df[human_df.IUpred == 1]
-iupred_df_filt = iupred_df[iupred_df['Score_total'] > 0.55]
+iupred_df_filt = iupred_df[iupred_df['Score_total'] > 0.575]
-sars_df_filt = sars_df[sars_df["Score_total"] > 0.55]
+sars_df_filt = sars_df[sars_df["Score_total"] > 0.575]
 ```

 ## 3. Searching for possible co-aggregations